NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Remains grounded
     - Teleport has a different reappearance animation
 - 8B
-    - Damage increased to 17, (from 15)
+    - Damage increased from 15 to 16
     - Lift decreased
     - Duration adjusted to fit the animation better
     - Hitbox come out one frame slower
     - Ends sooner
     - "lands" two frames earlier
 - 8B(B)
+    - Damage decreased from 18 to 17
     - Flying screen removed
     - Adjusted lift, size, and duration
-- 8B(A) made 5A with follow ups
+- 8B(A) removed
 - 8A
     - Spaced out the projectiles more
     - Projectiles do not lift off the ground